Texas A&M Aggies women's soccer

 The Texas A&M Aggies women's soccer team represents Texas A&M University in NCAA Division I college soccer.
 The team belongs to the Southeastern Conference (SEC) and plays its home games at Ellis Field (Texas A&M).

 History

-The Aggies are currently led by G Guerrieri, who has been the head coach since the program's inception in 1993.
+For the first 33 years of the program's existence, the Aggies were led by G Guerrieri, who was the head coach from the program's inception in 1993 until his retirement after the 2025 season.
 The Aggies have won 10 regular season championships, 7 in the Big 12 Conference, and an additional 3 since moving to the SEC starting during the 2012 season.
 Notably, the Aggies won four straight Big 12 regular season conference titles from 2004-07.

 The 2014 team had 22 roster players, with 14 scholarships to utilize between them.
 The 2014 team finished first in the SEC in its third year as a member of the conference.
 The team advanced to its 20th consecutive NCAA Tournament, where they eventually lost to Virginia in the program's first appearance in the College Cup.